drachtio/drachtio-dialogflow-phone-gateway/README.md

   "dialogflow": {
     "project": "<dialogflow-project-id-goes-here>",
     "lang": "en-US",
-    "event": "welcome",
+    "events": {
+      "welcome": "welcome"
+    }
     "hotword": "OK Google"
   }
 ```
-the dialogflow agent to execute, language to use, optional event to send with the initial dialogflow streaming intent request, and optional hotword or phrase to use to "barge in" (i.e. interrupt audio).
+project - the dialogflow agent to execute
+lang - language dialect to use,
+events.welcome - optional, if provided an event to send with the initial dialogflow streaming intent request
+hostword - hotword or phrase to use to "barge in" (i.e. interrupt audio).

 ```
-  "transferMethod": "REFER"
+  "callTransfer": {
+    "method": "REFER",
+    "domain": "foo.bar"
+  }
 ```
-indicates method to use for call transfer: REFER or INVITE
+method - indicates method to use for call transfer: REFER or INVITE
+domain - optional, if provided specifies the domain name to put in the Refer-To and Referred-By headers

 ```
   "typing-sound": "/tmp/typing-sound.mp3"